2016 FA Community Shield

 The 2016 FA Community Shield (also known as The FA Community Shield supported by McDonald's for sponsorship reasons) was the 94th FA Community Shield, an annual English football match played between the winners of the previous season's Premier League and FA Cup.
 The match was contested by 2015–16 FA Cup winners Manchester United, and Leicester City, champions of the 2015–16 Premier League.
 It was held at Wembley Stadium a week before the Premier League season kicked off.
 Manchester United won the match 2–1 with goals from Jesse Lingard and Zlatan Ibrahimović, either side of a goal from Leicester striker Jamie Vardy.

+Arsenal were the holders, having won the 2015 edition, but did not qualify for this match, as they finished second in the Premier League and got knocked out of the FA Cup in the sixth round.

 Background

 Leicester City qualified as champions of the 2015–16 Premier League.
 They won the title after then-second place Tottenham Hotspur drew 2–2 to Chelsea in Stamford Bridge on 2 May 2016.
 It was only their second FA Charity/Community Shield, first since 1971, when they defeated Liverpool 1–0.
 It was also the first time they played as champions/runners–up of either top division league or FA Cup winners, as they played in 1971 as Second Division champions.

 Manchester United qualified as winners of the 2015–16 FA Cup.
 They defeated Crystal Palace 2–1 after extra time on 21 May 2016 to win their 12th title (tying the then-record with Arsenal).
 It was their 30th FA Charity/Community Shield, winning a record 20.

 The previous match between the two sides was a 1–1 draw at Old Trafford on 1 May 2016.
 Anthony Martial scored for United in the eighth minute, while Leicester captain Wes Morgan equalised nine minutes later.

 Manchester United manager José Mourinho returned to the Community Shield for the second straight year, after managing for Chelsea in the 2015 FA Community Shield.